NFJJunior/MazeQuest/README.md

 ## Instructions
 The player starts from the top-left corner.
 When the red LED is on, a bomb is adjacent to the player position in one of the 4 possible directions: UP, DOWN, LEFT or RIGHT.

 Two bombs cannot be adjacent to each other.
 Two bombs cannot light up the same place.
-Because of these rules, the following bombs placements are not possible:
+Because of these rules, the following bombs placements are illegal:

 -X &nbsp; &nbsp; &nbsp; &nbsp; -XX- &nbsp; &nbsp; &nbsp; &nbsp; -X-X- <br/> X-

+Using the illegal placements, the player can logically navigate the maze and emerge victorious.

 The yellow LED is on when you are adjacent to the key.